Zarebin/python-notes/importanat notes/utf-8 and unicode.md

 How to solve the problem of IASCII_2?
 We need to create a new system.

-Let's jump to create it.
+Let's jump to do it.

 ### Unirahimicode